decretist/Dissertation/Chapter3/chapter3.markdown

-first and second recension with respect to the use of Roman law within a broader context: "The argument about two authors is based on textual (you could almost say literary) analysis: formulations, practices of organization, source use, etc. Justinian's Roman law books is really the only category of source only used in one of the two recensions.
+first and second recension with respect to the use of Roman law within a broader context: "The argument about two authors is based on textual (you could almost say literary) analysis: formulations, practices of organization, source use, etc. Justinian's Roman law books \[are\] really the only category of source only used in one of the two recensions.
 I used to think that there were other sources, such as 3L, that were only used in the second recension, but this turned out to be an accident of the specific sections I used as case studies (C. 24 and C.11 q.3)."
 (Anders Winroth, email to Paul Evans, 18 May 2021).

 [40] See Anders Winroth, “The Making of Gratian’s Decretum” (Columbia University, 1996), 345, where he appears open to the possibility that